E-1 Visa for Treaty Traders: Rules and Benefits

 For the trade to be principally between the US and the treaty country, 50% or more of the volume of international trade conducted by the treaty trader must be between the US and the treaty country.

-Although you are not required to provide evidence that you will maintain property abroad, you must demonstrate that you will leave the United States upon the termination of your E1 visa status.
-This can come in the form of a declaration.
+Although you are not required to provide evidence that you will maintain property abroad, you must demonstrate that you will leave the United States upon the termination of your E-1 visa status.
+This may be supported by a statement and other evidence depending on the case.

 • Form G-28: The Form G-28 is the Notice of Entry of Appearance as Attorney or Accredited Representative.
 This document is filled out by your attorney or representative and shows they are eligible to act on your behalf;